Customer trust online

 Building customer trust online is different.
 Not necessarily more difficult, but there are certain things to consider when building customer trust online.
-There are companies that have mastered the art of building customer trust online and have the reputation and accolades to prove it.
+There are companies that have mastered the art of building customer trust online and have the reputation management and accolades to prove it.
 Some of these, such as Apple and Sephora, are ranked at the top for both their traditional and online customer service, while others, including Zappos and Amazon, originated online and built trust through smart practices to rise to the top.
 Here are some basic ways to build customer trust online:

 - Keep it simple.
 Put yourself in the customer’s shoes and go through the motions of navigating your website and placing an order.
 Is the website easy to understand and simple to navigate?

 - Be accessible.
 People do business with people.
 Offer multiple channels through which a customer can reach you for support or questions – a call center, email, texting, Facebook, Twitter, etc.